Health Savings Account (HSA)

-- Easy access to funds by check, check card, and online
+- Easily withdraw funds via check, check card, or online

 - Convenient automatic deposits from other Consumers accounts